-Ian has set up the first Bush Regeneration activities for volunteers in 1987, leading to the first, full week-long Bush regeneration tour in 1995; and he helped establish The Friends of Lord Howe Island in 2001 and now with the Friends runs three to six bush regeneration tours each year.
+Ian has set up the first Bush Regeneration activities for volunteers in 1987, leading to the first, full week-long Bush regeneration tour in 1995; and he helped establish The Friends of Lord Howe Island in 2001 and now with the Friends runs three bush regeneration tours each year, with 85 week long tours to 2018.
 For some research projects on the flora, see the pdfs here.

 Ian has been keeping records of bird sightings on Lord Howe Island since the 1980s and has been involved in a number of seabird studies – on Masked boobies, Black-winged petrels and Little Shearwaters.
 Ian was the first to record Black Noddies and Little shearwaters breeding on Lord Howe Island for the first time in 1990; this followed removal of feral and domestic cats from the island in the early 1980s.